A History of Concerned Friends

 Long-term Care Homes act in accordance with:

 - The service agreement between the facility and the Province of Ontario;

 The Legislation that governs Long Term Care Homes in Ontario is known as the Fixing Long Term Care Act 2021.

 Concerned Friends Advocacy

 Through our Policy & Advocacy Committee, Concerned Friends identifies important issues in the long-term care home (LTCH) system and brings these issues to the attention of government officials.
 Each year, we submit letters and position papers to the Government outlining the key LTCH issues and possible solutions.

 Prior to provincial elections, Concerned Friends provides resources and guides on questions to ask parties or local candidates.
 As a charitable organization, Concerned Friends is non-partisan and does not endorse a particular party or candidate.

 Concerned Friends’ Reviewer Program Team closely follows LTCH Inspection Reports and keeps our members apprised of accountability and trends.

 To advance the health and well-being and enrich the experiences of those living in long-term care homes across Ontario.

-A system where individuals living in long-term care homes have access to health and support services that best meet their diverse needs; where every person has a voice that is heard, and rights that are respected.
-Those being served feel safe, cared for, and part of a vibrant inclusive community.
+A system where individuals living in long-term care homes have access to health and support services that best meet their diverse needs.